Wheat or gluten is not usually an obstacle to healthy menstruation but can sometimes be a problem for endometriosis, amenorrhea, and thyroid disease.

 Wheat has a couple of other components that could potentially cause problems.
 The first is the herbicide glyphosate, which is sometimes used on wheat and may be an endocrine disruptor.
 The second is a relatively high dose of carbohydrate in wheat which could, in theory, contribute to insulin resistance but starch is usually a minor problem for insulin compared to sugar or high-dose fructose.

 How wheat affects periods

 Acne can be made worse by SIBO, low stomach acid, and FODMAP malabsorption.
-In most cases, however, acne is driven by sugar and cow’s dairy.
+In most cases, however, it is sugar and cow’s dairy that drive acne.

 Amenorrhea (lack of periods) or unexplained infertility can be the result of celiac disease or gluten sensitivity.
 That’s why the general recommendation is that every woman with unexplained infertility should be screened for celiac disease.
 There are several different potential reasons for amenorrhea so it’s important to check with your doctor.
 The most common reason is hypothalamic amenorrhea caused by undereating — which has nothing to do with gluten.

 The inflammatory type of PCOS can sometimes be the result of FODMAP-sensitivity, gluten, or dairy sensitivity.

 Finally, endometriosis and adenomyosis are associated with the same immune dysfunction that reacts to gluten.
 According to reproductive immunologist Dr Jeffrey Braverman, most women with endometriosis have the celiac genotype.
 Read Endometriosis?
 Treat the Immune System.